CLARIAH/clariah-plus/requirements/software-requirements.md

 1. [OpenAPI](https://spec.openapis.org/oas/latest.html) (aka Swagger), WADL, and CLAM are *SUGGESTED* as possible interface description languages.
 2. The specification endpoint *SHOULD NOT* be hindered by any authentication barriers.
+3. The specification endpoint *SHOULD* be automatically generated.

 ### 19. Services *SHOULD* expose a public endpoint providing metadata